stephanecodes/uik-am-starter/README.md

 1. This starter was built by following the [UIK Getting Started Guide](https://visiativ-design-system.azurewebsites.net/uik-am/20.x/guides/getting-started), ensuring a streamlined setup and best practices for new projects.

-2. **Ask for access to the private npm registry** if you haven't already
+2. **Ask for access to the private NPM registry and Figma** if you haven't already

 ## 📚 Mockups

 The mockups for the UIK-based design to be implemented are available in [Figma](https://www.figma.com/design/vvyibU3EGUJnYjGwZM7xZn) file.
-Please request access if you do not already have it.

 ## 📚 Documentation